xpack-dev-tools/qemu-arm-xpack/scripts/templates/body-jekyll-release-post-part-1-liquid.md

 ## Known problems

-- for `qemu-system-gnuarmeclipse`, Ctrl-C does not interrupt the execution if the `--nographic` option is used.
+- for `qemu-system-gnuarmeclipse`, Ctrl-C does not interrupt the execution if the `--nographic` option is used
+- in order to build on macOS 10.13, the Intel macOS version has some functionality related to bridged virtual interfaces disabled.

 ## Shared libraries